Hurricane Insurance Coverage for Policyholders

 Timing is Key: Act Before the Storm

-One must remember that once a hurricane is named, you cannot modify an insurance policy.
-Taking a proactive approach and reviewing/updating your coverage before a hurricane approaches becomes essential.
-At Premier Claims, we dedicate ourselves to equipping policyholders like you with knowledge and foresight, ensuring you prepare well in advance.
+Keep in mind— once a hurricane is named, you cannot modify your insurance policy.
+Taking a proactive approach and reviewing/ updating your coverage before a hurricane approaches is in your best interest.

-We have partnered with the Merlin Law Group to provide extra insight on the importance of hurricane coverage.
-Anthony Pinot of Merlin Law Group stated, “as The Policyholder’s AdvocateTM, Merlin Law Group knows it is essential for policyholders to take the time now to make sure you are prepared for hurricane season and are not caught off guard.
-Merlin Law Group has created guides specifically for assisting policyholders in preparing for hurricane season.
-For residential policyholders, they have a Hurricane Checklist with tips on safeguarding your home and reviewing your insurance policy.
-They also have a Condominium Hurricane Preparedness Guide for multi-family properties.”
+We have partnered with the Merlin Law Group to provide extra insight into the importance of hurricane coverage.
+Merlin Law Group has created guides specifically to assist policyholders in preparing for hurricane season.
+For residential policyholders, they have a Hurricane Checklist with tips on how to protect their property.
+As well as a Condominium Hurricane Preparedness Guide for multi-family properties.

-In conclusion, as industry leaders, we’re committed to supporting you not just as policyholders, but as individuals seeking security and recovery after a hurricane.
+As industry leaders, we’re committed to supporting you not just as policyholders but as individuals seeking security and recovery after a devastating loss like a hurricane.
 Premier Claims is here to guide you every step of the way.
-For a complimentary policy review, fill out the form below.
-Your peace of mind is our ultimate goal.
+For a complimentary policy review, fill out our policy review form: https://premier-claims.com/policy-review/

 Dangers & Tips for a Hurricane